EIRSVi/tiktok-video-audio-downloader/README.md

 <p align="center"> <a href="#"> <img src="https://skillicons.dev/icons?i=git,kali,windows,powershell" /> </a> </p>

-# SRIEVi TikTok Video Downloader
+# TikTok Video & audio Downloader

-Welcome to the **SRIEVi TikTok Video Downloader**.
+Welcome to the **TikTok Video Downloader**.
 This tool allows you to download TikTok videos or audio directly to your device.

 ## Features
 - **Download TikTok Videos**: Save any TikTok video to your local machine.